bibekanandadatta/JHU-Dissertation-Template/README.md

 ## Basic user guidelines

 Overleaf has a huge collection of tutorials and examples on different LaTeX-related typesetting topics (margins and page size, math, table, footnote, and bibliography management).
 You will most likely find what you need there.
 Another useful resource for [writing thesis in LaTeX is here](https://www.khirevich.com/latex/).
+If you would like to do something specific, your best friend is Google; someone on [TeX StackExchange](https://tex.stackexchange.com) has perhaps done it.

 The preamble section of the `00-main.tex` file has been subdivided into multiple sections to make the code understandable and readable.
 A simple descriptions of the sections are below: